My Financial Independence Plan

 I love that quote.

 Like Mike tells us, while plans are sometimes good, plans can and will change.
-As a follow-up the conversations I started with Owen above, while I’ve posted many goals on this site over the years, the goals fundamentally don’t change very much year-over-year.
+As a follow-up to the conversations I started with Owen above, while I’ve posted many goals on this site over the years, the goals fundamentally don’t change very much year-over-year.

 Essentially our goals are: